Sticky Rice Recipe: Easy Guide to Perfect Thai Rice

 Let's start by laying the groundwork.
 Making sticky rice isn't about fancy ingredients; it's about using the right ones, in the right way.
 You won’t need a shopping list, just these essential ingredients:

-Sticky Rice (Glutinous Rice)
+Sticky Rice (glutinous rice)

 This is the star of the show, the magic ingredient that makes it all happen.
 It's called "glutinous rice" because of its high starch content, which gives it that sticky, almost glue-like quality.
 You'll find it in Asian grocery stores or online, usually in clear plastic bags.
 There are different varieties, but for a classic Thai experience, I stick with white sticky rice.
 It has a delicate flavour and a lovely soft texture.